 Rome in December can be chilly.
 But at the beginning of December, there can even be balmy days.
 Layering is always a good idea.

 Be prepared for changes in temperature between when the sun is out, and when it gets dark.

 And always wear or carry a scarf with you.

 December is a beautiful time of year to be in Rome, because the city starts lighting up with decorations and there is a festive feeling in the air.

-December is the beginning of low season (even with the Jubilee.)
+December is the beginning of low season.
 Hotel and airline rates drop dramatically from around the beginning of November and, other than during the Christmas and New Years holidays, stay quite low throughout winter.
 This is a great time to come to Rome if you are looking for hotel bargains.

 December is also the real beginning of citrus season.
 Oranges, mandarins and clementines fill the markets now.

 What better way to keep cold and flu germs at bay than to have a nice fresh-squeezed spremuta (juice) of Sicilian blood oranges?